lCardosoSantos/FK20-CUDA/README.md

 All the tests in `fk20test` and `fk20_512test` also implement a "intention error detection", a false positive mitigation where functions are expected to fail against the KAT.

 `fk20_512test` takes an integer between 1 and 512 as command line argument, and runs the tests from `fk20test`, with the argument being the number of rows.
 A row is defined as a different polynomial committed do the same setup.
 Each row is executed by one CUDA block with 256 threads.
+Single row and multi-row are in separated tests due to a single row fitting in a single CUDA block, making compilation and testing of `fk20test` more agile.

 Additionally, each test displays a reference execution time.
 A more precise time measurement for each function is given by `fk20benchmark`.